Azure-Samples/Machine-Learning-Operationalization/documentation/operationalization-overview.md

 * Parameters for service to expect.
 * The title of service, defaults to service_name.
 * Files and directories required by the service.

-What is the purpose of the schema in this context?

 ### Consuming the web service